 - 1. All students are required to submit their study plan within the terms indicated annually by the University. - 2.
 Study plans compiled in accordance with the models set out in Appendix 1 of the present Regulations and with the choices therein suggested (standard study plans) are automatically approved. - 3.
 Students have the right to submit a different study plan (individual study plan), which must nevertheless meet the requirements set out in the Annual Individual Study Plan Card referred to in Art.
-5. Individual study plans must be approved by the Board of Teaching who can delegate their evaluation and approval to specifically designated Commissions or individual members of the teaching staff. - 4.
+5. Individual study plans must be approved by the Committee appointed by the Board. - 4.
 The inclusion in the study plan of educational activities chosen personally by the student, and referred to in Art.
 10, paragraph 5, letter a) of the M.D.
 270/04, is governed by the Article 11 below. - 5.
 Students who choose to enrol as part-time students, as provided for by Art.
 53 of the University Course Regulations and pursuant to Art.
-13 of the Student Regulations and the Regulations for the Enrolment of Part-time Students, must submit a study plan to the Board of Teaching that is coherent with the duration chosen for the degree course.
+16 of the Students Career Regulations and the Regulations for the Enrolment of Part-time Students, must submit an individual study plan which is coherent with the duration chosen for the degree course and agreed upon by the Degree Programme Coordinator. - 6.
+EU, equivalent and non-EU students with a a study title awarded abroad will have to attend an Italian course for foreigners as part of additional linguistic knowledge.
+The following students are considered exempt: 1) who have been awarded an high school qualification or a first level degree in Italian in Italy; 2) who have been awarded an Italian school qualification abroad; 3) who hold an Italian language certification of at least level B1.

 Art.
-9 - Joint-degree programmes
+9 - Double Degree programmes

-No joint-degree programs are currently envisaged for the second cycle degree in Civil Engineering for Mitigation of Risk from Natural Hazards.
+No Double Degree programs are currently envisaged for the second cycle degree in Civil Engineering for Mitigation of Risk from Natural Hazards.